SQL Server 2012 : Breaking change to #temp tables

 I'll bet you a donut you don't see any printout aside from:

 So, as you prepare for the next version of SQL Server, you should verify that you won't get unexpected behavior due to this change.
-(I can almost guarantee that the breaking syntax that will not be caught by the Upgrade Advisor or Best Practices Analyzer.)
+(I promise that the breaking syntax will not be caught by the Upgrade Advisor or Best Practices Analyzer.)
 I would instead use the following syntax:

 IF OBJECT_ID('tempdb..#foo') IS NOT NULL -- do something